-We are all experiencing a break from the mundane.
-Adjusting, reshaping and trying to maintain our daily lives.
-You might be in isolation but you are not alone, we are all in this together.
+And just like that we're back in lockdown, quickly adjusting, reshaping and trying to maintain our daily lives.
+You might be in lockdown but you are not alone, like awlays we're all in this together.

-We want to help our customers, and our communities through this time, here are some tips on how to stay healthy at home.
+We want to help you and our communities through this time, so here's some tips on how to stay healthy whilst at home.

 While staying within the recommended guidelines of social distancing, getting outside is essential.
 Everyone needs a breath of fresh air, it's good for the soul.
-So fill your lungs with fresh oxygen, there are various studies that suggest that oxygen should be grouped as an essential nutrient.
-The definition of a nutrient is “a substance that provides nourishment for the maintenance of life and growth,” and with this I think we can all agree that Oxygen unambiguously fits this.
+So fill your lungs with fresh oxygen.
+There are various studies that suggest oxygen should be grouped as an essential nutrient.
+The definition of a nutrient is “a substance that provides nourishment for the maintenance of life and growth” and with this I think we can all agree that oxygen unambiguously fits this.

-So let's get outdoors, this could be having your morning coffee outside, reading in the backyard or being active outside.
+So let's get outdoors!
+Try having your morning coffee outside, reading in the backyard, or being active outside.
 Being outside also exposes us to sunlight, which is how we absorb vitamin D. A vitamin we need to help our immune system fight off bugs in the winter months.

 But you don't have to be a fitness fanatic to stay moving, there are various activities that can also get the blood flowing.

 - House work

 Studies suggest social isolation is associated with poor cognitive health.
 This can be due to a lack of stimulation, so in this time we also need to exercise our brains.
 Get out an old puzzle or board game, have fun with your housemates/kids.
 Read the book on your bedside table, or start learning that language you’ve always thought about.
 Try something new, like meditation, writing, or knitting.
 Remember to stay social, we live in a technology fueled world, there are various online platforms that facilitate social connection.
 Video call your loved ones or pick up the dusty home phone.
 Keep your mindset positive and healthy, this isn’t long term and we all know the sacrifice is worth the health of our community.